Gluten-Free Chex Mix

 Instructions

-• Once melted, add the worcestershire sauce, Italian seasoning blend, garlic powder, onion powder, and salt until combined.
+• Melt the butter, then whisk in the Worcestershire sauce, Italian seasoning, garlic powder, onion powder, and salt.

-• Pour the butter mixture over the chex mix and carefully stir until the cereal and crackers are completely covered.
+• Pour the butter mixture over the chex mix and toss until everything is evenly coated.
+Spread onto the prepared baking sheet in a single layer.

 Notes

-• The nutrition calculations on this recipe are meant to be used as a guide.
+• Nutrition: The nutrition calculations on this recipe are meant to be used as a guide.
 This gluten-free chex mix recipe makes approximately 14 cups total of delicious snack mix.
-The nutritional information is based on 2/3 cups being a serving for a total of 21 servings total.
+The nutritional information is based on 1 cup being a serving for a total of 14 servings total.

 Nutrition